The first time Claudia Hall saw the house, she fell in love.

-They walked down the main set of stairs and into the living room, where Colleen sat, checking her phone.
+They walked down the main set of stairs and into the living room.
+Colleen sat at a table checking her phone.
 She looked up and offered a tight smile.
 To Claudia, she looked deflated, upset that she might be losing a sale.
-To Jamie, she looked like a lying shyster who was only upset because she was caught.
+To Jamie, she looked like a liar who was only upset because she was caught.

 “So, ladies?
 Are we ready to discuss price?”